Roboy/ravestate/README.md

 Ravestate offers a docker image that bundles runtime dependencies that are required for advanced cognitive dialog systems/chatbots:

-* [📦 Neo4j](neo4j.com): The Neo4j Graph DBMS is used by `ravestate_ontology` to provide long-term memory.
+* [📦 Neo4j](https://neo4j.com): The Neo4j Graph DBMS is used by [Scientio](https://github.com/roboy/scientio) for long-term memory.
-* [💡 Redis](redis.io): A Redis in-memory DB is used for fast short-term memory, e.g. to store facial feature vectors.
+* [💡 Redis](https://redis.io): A Redis in-memory DB is used for fast short-term memory, e.g. to store/recall facial feature vectors.
-* [🤦 FaceOracle](github.com/roboy/face_oracle): A Roboy-developed server-client architecture used by `ravestate_visionio` for real-time face recognition.
+* [🤦 FaceOracle](https://github.com/roboy/face_oracle): A Roboy-developed server-client architecture used by `ravestate_visionio` for real-time face recognition.
-* [🤖 ROS Melodic](ros.org): Version 1 of the *Robot Operating System* for distributed real-time communication.
+* [🤖 ROS Melodic](https://ros.org): Version 1 of the *Robot Operating System* for distributed real-time communication.
-  This version of ROS requires a broker process (`roscore`) which is started automatically inside the container.
+  This version of ROS requires a broker process (`roscore`), which is started automatically inside the container.
-* [🤖 ROS2 Dashing](index.ros.org/doc/ros2): Version 2 of the *Robot Operating System* for distributed real-time communication.
+* [🤖 ROS2 Dashing](https://index.ros.org/doc/ros2): Version 2 of the *Robot Operating System* for distributed real-time communication.
-* [🤗 HuggingFace Transformer Models](github.com/huggingface/transformers): Language models (ConvAI GPT/OpenAI GPT2)
+* [🤗 HuggingFace Transformer Models](https://github.com/huggingface/transformers): Language models (ConvAI GPT/OpenAI GPT2)
   for neural-network-generated conversation.
-* [💌 Roboy ROS Messages](github.com/roboy/roboy_communication): Message defs. that are required to interact with Roboy hardware.
+* [💌 Roboy ROS Messages](https://github.com/roboy/roboy_communication): Message defs. that are required to interact with Roboy hardware.

 Installing these dependencies by hand is time-consuming and error-prone, so using Docker to ship them makes everyone's lives easier!